 The mineral processing building will house all of its equipment within a single large building.
-The primary driver of mineral processing is the dry processing of ore.
 Ore from the Primary Crusher (located in the underground mine) will be fed to the secondary cone crusher system, operating in closed circuit with a double deck screen.
 The screen undersize from the cone crusher system will be fed to a high-pressure grinding roll unit ("HPGR"), operating in closed circuit with another double deck screen.
 The HPGR screen undersize is the comminution product that will report to the Hydromet process.